romerdev/images-exif/README.md

 # Image EXIF date reader

-Tool for renaming images to the date of when the picuture was taken.
+Tool for renaming JPEG images to the date of when the picuture was taken.

 ## Usage

-Put your images inside the `/input` folder and run:
+Put your JPEG images inside the `/input` folder and run:

     npm run start